Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Notation

-The problem input consists of a bipartite graph $G = (D, S, E)$, where the online vertices in $D$ arrive in two batches $D_1, D_2$.
+The problem input consists of a bipartite graph $G$ with supply nodes $S$ on one side and demand nodes $D$ on the other.
+The nodes in $S$ are known in advance, whereas the nodes in $D$ arrive in two batches $D_1, D_2$ with $D = D_1 \cup D_2$.
+We refer to the nodes in $D$ as online/demand nodes, and the nodes in $S$ as the offline/supply nodes.
 We index the vertices in $D$ (resp. $S$) with $i$ (resp. $j$).
-When the vertices in $D_k$ ($k=1,2$) arrive, all their incident edges to $S$ are revealed, and the algorithm irrevocably chooses a matching $M_k$ between $D_k$ and $S$.
-Each offline vertex $j \in S$ has a weight $w_j$, and the goal is to maximize $\sum_{(i,j) \in M_1 \cup M_2} w_j$.
-We evaluate an algorithm by its robustness and consistency, which were defined in \Cref{subsec:model}.
+When the vertices in batch $D_k$ ($k=1,2$) arrive, their incident edges $E_k$ are revealed, and the algorithm irrevocably chooses a subset of edges $M_k \subseteq E_k$.
+The algorithm returns $M := M_1 \cup M_2$.